Coffey County, Kansas

 Albert Ellithorp a Civil War Officer in Coffey County, Kansas commanding Indian troops.

-Albert Ellithorp, a Civil War Officer in Coffey County, Kansas commanded Indian troops.
+Albert Ellithorp, a Civil War Officer in Coffey County, Kansas, commanded Indian troops.

 When the Civil War broke out, nearly all the able-bodied men in the county enlisted, leaving only about 100 to protect the homes and to act as a reserve in case of border troubles.
 Company G, Fifth Kansas cavalry, was mainly made up at Ottumwa and LeRoy, and Company E of the same regiment was made up at Burlington and vicinity.
-In 1861 General James Lane sent out horsemen over the territory of eastern Kansas for help to repel Confederate General Sterling Price’s invasion in Bourbon County, which was threatening some of the valuable Federal supplies.
+In 1861General James Lane sent horsemen over eastern Kansas to help repel Confederate General Sterling Price’s invasion of Bourbon County, which threatened some of the valuable Federal supplies.
 The word reached Ottumwa on Saturday afternoon, and 104 men left that point the following day to reinforce Lane’s command at Fort Lincoln.
 They defended the fort and labored on the earthworks while General Lane was at the front.

 In May 1862, the First and Second Indian regiments were organized at LeRoy from refugee Indians.
 Colonel Coffin, who was then superintendent of Indian affairs for that section of the country, including the Indian territory, had his headquarters removed from Tahlequah, Oklahoma, to LeRoy because of the turbulent conditions in the Indian Territory.
-Here he received the Indians driven from their homes, numbering some 8,000 people from the Cherokee, Choctaw, Creek, Seminole, Chickasaw, Uchee, Quapaw, Keechi, Southern Shawnee, and Southern Delaware tribes.
+Here, he received the Indians driven from their homes, numbering some 8,000 people from the Cherokee, Choctaw, Creek, Seminole, Chickasaw, Uchee, Quapaw, Keechi, Southern Shawnee, and Southern Delaware tribes.
 It was from these that the Indian regiments were organized and officered by white men.
 From lack of military discipline, over one-half of the first Indian regiment deserted and returned to LeRoy but were induced by Lieutenant Proudy to reënter the service.

 The first county fair was held in 1868 and is the state’s oldest continuous county fair.